Top 10 of All Time!

 power is defined.] |

-Systems of the Co-Transmission of Chemical and Electrical
+Systems for the Co-Transmission of Chemical and Electrical

 [Emphasis on the delivery of cryofuel in the form of liquid